-All formal requests to see general records or personal information or to change personal information must be submitted to the Town Clerk’s Office with the application fee of $5.00.
+All formal requests to see general records or personal information or to change personal information must be submitted to the Town's Legal Services Department with the application fee of $5.00.
 This fee cannot be waived, or refunded.
 Completed formal request forms and the application fee should be mailed to:

 32 Mill Street

 You may also submit a request in person by visiting the Legal Services Department on the second floor of Town Hall.

 Once the Town receives your request, it has 30 days to provide you with a response to your request.

 Mandatory Exemptions require the head of an institution to refuse to disclose the record.
 Mandatory exemptions begin with the words: “a head shall refuse to disclose…”

 Discretionary Exemptions allow the head to disclose a record, despite the existence of the exemption.
 Discretionary exemptions are introduced by the words: “(A) head may refuse to disclose…”